dorukakay33/Information-Retrieval/README.md

 │   ├── 05_analysis.ipynb
 │   └── 06_clustering.ipynb
 │
+├── requirements.txt
 └── README.md
 ```

 ## Notebook Descriptions

-### 01 — Dataset Inspection
+### 01 — Inspecting the Dataset

-Initial exploration of the scientific-paper dataset.
-This notebook focuses on understanding the structure of the corpus, including document metadata, abstracts, summaries, and basic collection statistics.
+This notebook introduces the PubMed scientific-paper dataset and explores its structure.
+It includes basic dataset statistics such as papers per year, papers per author, authors per paper, and words in titles.

-### 02 — Building a Search Index
+### 02 — Building a Simple Index

-Construction of a basic search index for keyword-based document retrieval.
-This step introduces the core logic behind simple search engines, where query terms are matched to relevant documents.
+This notebook builds a basic inverted index using the titles and abstracts of the papers.
+It introduces the core logic behind keyword-based retrieval, where terms are mapped to the documents in which they appear.

-### 03 — Improving Retrieval
+### 03 — Improving the Index

-Improvement of the retrieval system using preprocessing and ranking-related techniques.
-This step focuses on making the search results more relevant and useful.
+This notebook improves the search index and query functions from the previous assignment.
+It focuses on preprocessing issues such as punctuation and singular/plural word forms, and introduces stemming and ranking methods to improve search results.

-### 04 — Evaluating Retrieval Results
+### 04 — Evaluating Search Engines

-Evaluation of the retrieval system using relevance judgments and retrieval quality measures.
-This step highlights the importance of measuring whether the search system returns useful results for a given information need.
+This notebook focuses on evaluating search engine results.
+It introduces relevance assessments and uses Cohen’s Kappa to measure agreement between human assessors on whether retrieved documents are relevant or not.

-### 05 — Link and Network Analysis
+### 05 — Link Analysis

-Analysis of citation and network structures related to the document collection.
-This step explores how relationships between documents can provide additional signals for understanding relevance and influence.
+This notebook applies network-based methods to scientific papers.
+It works with co-authorship and citation networks and uses link analysis concepts such as PageRank to explore how network structure can support search and ranking.

-### 06 — Document Clustering
+### 06 — Clustering and Topic Modeling

-Application of clustering methods to group related documents and explore hidden themes in the document collection.
-This step connects information retrieval with broader NLP and document analysis techniques.
+This notebook uses clustering and topic modeling to explore groups and themes within the document collection.
+It prepares the document data in matrix form and applies topic modeling to identify broader topics in the scientific-paper dataset.

 ## Skills Demonstrated

 * Information retrieval
-* Search engine pipeline development
+* Dataset inspection
+* Inverted index construction
 * Text preprocessing
+* Tokenization and stemming
-* Indexing and keyword-based retrieval
+* Boolean-style retrieval
-* Ranking and retrieval improvement
+* Ranking search results
-* Retrieval evaluation
+* Search engine evaluation
+* Relevance assessment
+* Cohen’s Kappa
-* Link and network analysis
+* Citation and co-authorship network analysis
+* PageRank / link analysis
+* Topic modeling
-* Document clustering
+* Document exploration
+* Python and Jupyter Notebook

+## Tools and Libraries

 * Python
 * Jupyter Notebook

-## Relevance to Applied AI

-This project demonstrates practical experience with retrieving and organizing information from large text collections.
-These skills are relevant to AI-powered document assistants, internal knowledge systems, search tools, and RAG-style applications where a system needs to find the right information before generating or presenting an answer.

-## Tools and Technologies

-* Python
-* Jupyter Notebook
-* pandas
-* numpy
+* NLTK
 * scikit-learn
 * NetworkX
-* NLTK / text preprocessing tools
+* NumPy
+* Matplotlib
-* matplotlib
+* lda

+## Relevance to Applied AI

+This project is relevant to applied AI and document-based systems because many AI tools depend on retrieving the right information before producing useful output.
+The same general logic is important in search engines, internal knowledge systems, document assistants, and retrieval-augmented generation workflows.

+## Notes

+This repository is based on academic coursework and has been organized as a portfolio project to demonstrate practical Information Retrieval skills.